MZ071999/LARAVEL-TRUCK-MANAGEMENT-SYSTEM/README.md

   * Assign package into a truck

 - Features and Functionalities:
-  * If a package is assigned to a specific truck on the item table, it will be updated automatically on the truck table as well
+  * When a package is assigned to a specific truck, it will be updated automatically on the truck table as well

 <br />